13769 Main St #200, Lemont, IL 60439

 Let's dive in and discover what it takes to start a rewarding career in the trucking industry.

 Your home state has granted you the CLP as authorization.
 You can acquire CDL-related skills through a CLP.
-The CLP exam can be taken at your nearby Department of Motor Vehicles, and online resources are available to help you study and ace the test the first time.
+The CLP exam can be taken at your nearby Department of Motor Vehicles, and there are online resources available to help you study and ace the test the first time.

 Once you have your CLP, you will need to look for a CDL training program in your area.
 Your trainers will walk you through every step and assist you in obtaining your CDL, so they can demonstrate what a great chance it could be for someone exploring employment possibilities.